SwedbankPay/developer.swedbankpay.com/_includes/payment-order-age-restrictions.md

 ## Restrict Payments To An Age Limit

-Swedbank Pay provides the possibility to restrict payments to an Age Limit from payment methods which support this.
+Swedbank Pay provides the possibility to restrict payments to an age limit with payment methods which support this.
 This can be used when you want to make sure you only accept payments from individuals over a certain age.
 You are currently only able to restrict Swish payments to an Age Limit, but we will add